 In the main I work within a person-centred framework but bring elements of CBT, Gestalt, TA and play therapy in order to tailor counselling to you and how you want to work.

 I work closely with another counsellor as Young Rose Counselling and Psychotherapy http://www.youngrosecounsellingandpsychotherapy.co.uk which provides an advantage of choice.
 Please visit our website to find out more.

 Its really important you feel comfortable to talk openly during sessions and although this depends on how you feel in sessions, it's good to know that there are professional frameworka that many practitioners work by.
 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) which clarifies expected standards.
 Included in the BACPs ethical framework (http://www.bacp.co.uk/ethical_framework/new_ef.php), are many elements of what counselling is supposed to look like and what is not good practice, things like confidentiality, training and qualifications or respecting your ability to self-govern, along with practitioners being answerable to a governing body.

 Training, qualifications & experience

-Bsc Psychology (Hons), PgDip Counselling & Psychotherapy, University of Salford - Registered Member MBACP - Currently undertaking a Level 4 certificate in counselling children and MSc research into initial contact between clients and counselling services with the University of Salford
+Bsc Psychology (Hons), PgDip Counselling & Psychotherapy, University of Salford - Registered Member MBACP - Level 4 certificate in counselling children and currently completing my MSc research into initial contact between clients and counselling services with the University of Salford

 Transactional Analysis, Gestalt Therapy, Safeguarding, Play Therapy

-I currently counsel clients for Beacon Counselling in Stockport and in a Manchester Primary School for Place2B along with private work.
+I have extensive experience providing counselling through Beacon Counselling in Stockport and in a Manchester Primary School for Place2B along with private work.
 My counselling experience also includes clients within secondary and 6th form educational settings.
 My previous experience includes 10 years managing services for Local Authority Safeguarding Service, Education and Welfare officer and caring roles for both adults and children.